System model

 The drawing is the result, not the source

 In that model, the authored source of truth is the block logic and the evaluated instance data.
 The drawing is one manifestation of that system.
-Artifacts are another manifestation.
+Artifacts are structured outputs generated from the same model.
 Neither is the master copy on its own.

 This perspective helps explain why a change to one input can update visible geometry, labels, classifications, and output rows all at once.
 The system is being reevaluated, not partially patched.